This note aims to answer some FAQs related to the budget deficit.Jump to full report >>

 The big increase in the budget deficit from 2008 onwards was caused by both an increase in government spending and a fall in government revenue.
 Public spending increased from 39% of national income in 2007/08 to 45% in 2009/10.
 At the same time, government revenue fell from 36% of national income to 35%.

-In April 2018, the IMF – who use a slightly different measure of governments’ net borrowing – forecast that UK government borrowing will be 1.8% of GDP in 2018, higher than the European Union average of 0.8% and similar to the average for advanced economies of 2.6% of GDP.
+In October 2018, the IMF – who use a slightly different measure of governments’ net borrowing – forecast that UK government borrowing will be 1.7% of GDP in 2018, higher than the European Union average of 0.8% and below the average for advanced economies of 2.5% of GDP and the average amongst the G7 group of advanced economies of 3.3% of GDP.

 The budget deficit is financed by sale of government bonds.
 These are essentially interest paying “IOUs” which the government sells to investors.
 Purchasers of government bonds include pension funds, insurance companies, households and overseas investors.
 Following the 2008-2009 recession, the government had to sell a large volume of bonds as the budget deficit was high.
 This was why the previous Coalition Government attached so much importance to deficit reduction, which it believed important to maintain the confidence of the bond markets and keep interest rates low.